 Degree Objective and Timeline.
 The Bioinformatics and Computational Biology graduate program is designed to provide doctoral (Ph.D.) level training.
 The coursework, research and thesis required for the Ph.D. degree typically can be completed in five years.
 In special circumstances (such as when a student has a prior Ph.D. degree), students may be admitted as M.S. candidates.

 Undergraduate Work.
 A four-year university degree (the equivalent of a bachelor's degree) is required.
 Successful applicants typically have an undergraduate degree in molecular biology, computer science, mathematics, statistics, physics or a closely related discipline.
 Strong computational, mathematical or statistical training is desirable.
 However, all exceptionally well-qualified applicants who present strong evidence of research potential will be considered for admission.

-A description of prerequisite and background courses, as well as our curriculum and training program is located here.
-First-year students in this program typically do take some prerequisite and background courses.
+A description of prerequisite and background coursework which prepare students for our program is located here.
+Information on our curriculum is described here.
+Information on the main components of our training program is here.
+First-year students in this program will be directed to take some background coursework.

 Academic Performance.
 Applicants should have a cumulative undergraduate grade point average (GPA) comparable to at least a "B+" average or 3.30 out of a possible 4.00, and rank in the top quartile (25 percent) of their graduating class.
 Strong performance in relevant science, computer and math courses is especially valued.

 Examinations.
 The general Graduate Records Examination (GRE) is required (requirement waived for applicants who hold a Ph.D.).
 See average scores of past applicants above.
 Subject GREs are not required.
 International applicants must take the Test of English as a Foreign Language (TOEFL).
 See average scores of past applicants above.

 We typically admit students into our Ph.D. program only.
 Successful applicants to our M.S. degree program usually are those already at ISU pursuing a PhD in another discipline.